xlassmgreat/advent_of_code-2023/README.md

 # advent_of_code-2023
 My solutions to Advent of Code 2023 in Rust.
 All solutions are in the bin folder.
-All binaries take theri input from stdin.
+All binaries take their input from stdin.

 A demo run might look like this: